-Near Schaffhausen, there is a vast waterfall called the Rhine Falls (Rheinfall).
-The view above, one can have using the Eglisau-Neuhausen Railway Line.
-Another chance to see this waterfall by train is taking the railroad Winterthur-Schaffhausen (Rheinfallbahn) which is crossing the Rhine via that bridge on the left.
+Near Schaffhausen, you see the Rhine Falls (Rheinfall).
+The view above can be taken using the Eglisau-Neuhausen Railway Line.
+Another chance is taking the railroad Winterthur-Schaffhausen (Rheinfallbahn), crossing the Rhine via that bridge on the left.

 After a relaxing hour at the SBB Lounge in Zurich I wanted to go to Koblenz.
 Shocking!
 Instead of the announced German ICE a Swiss IC was awaiting me.
 The outcome: No power outlets for working on computer but cozy upholstered armchairs for reading a book.
 More…